-If you have uninsured or underinsured motorist coverage, and you get into a collision with an uninsured or underinsured motorist, then you can claim damages from your own insurance company – even if the other driver was at fault.
+Suppose you have uninsured or underinsured motorist coverage, and you get into a collision with an uninsured or underinsured motorist.
+In that case, you can claim damages from your own insurance company – even if the other driver was at fault.
 Without uninsured or underinsured motorist coverage, you would be unable to make a claim or recover your damages (unless you choose to file a lawsuit).

 Consider Filing a Personal Injury Claim

-Typically, if you sue an uninsured or underinsured motorist, you’re going to be filing a personal injury claim.
+If you sue an uninsured or underinsured motorist, you will be filing a personal injury claim.

 Suppose you were involved in a car accident that caused $200,000 in total damages – including medical bills, lost wages, pain and suffering, etc. The other driver’s insurance covers $100,000 in damages, but you’re still left with $100,000 in damages.

 You could make a claim through your uninsured or underinsured motorist coverage.
 This could cover the remaining $100,000.
 Your insurance company may cover the damages above and beyond what’s covered by the other driver’s policy.

-Or, you can sue the other driver for the remaining damages above and beyond what their car insurance policy covered.
+Or, you can sue the other driver for the remaining damages above and beyond what their car insurance policy covers.

-If the other driver has no assets, however, then they’ll likely just declare bankruptcy.
+However, if the other driver has no assets, they’ll likely just declare bankruptcy.
 This will absolve them from having to pay for the damages they caused.
 You won’t get compensation.